 For working with students with specific learning disabilities, mild cognitive disabilities, and/or emotional disturbance

 |Intervention Specialist for K-12, Moderate-to-Intensive (MI) Educational Needs

 for working with students with moderate to severe intellectual disabilities and/or multi-handicapping conditions

 This program meets the Ohio teacher licensure requirements and is also available to those NOT holding a teaching license at the undergraduate level.
 The focus of the Special Education program at Ohio University centers on the delivery of quality services within limited resource environments and the promotion of equitable education for all students.
-Our Master’s degree programs are fully online, although some co-requisite courses that are required by the Ohio Department of Education for those who do NOT already hold a teaching license are not offered online and may be completed face-to-face at Ohio University or through a different institution.
+Our master’s degree programs are fully online.

 Criteria for Admission

 We review all applications holistically, however, prospective master’s candidates must submit:

 - A bachelor's degree from an accredited institution or equivalent.

 - Have an undergraduate overall GPA of 3.00 on a 4.00-grade scale, evidenced by an official transcript.